 Recommended Carry-on Garment Bag

-Henty has designed garment bags specifically for business air travellers.
+Henty has designed suit travel bags, specifically for business air travellers.
 They fit within the airline carry-on limits and are super durable.
 Unlike traditional suit bags, your suit will be perfectly fine when stored in the overhead locker, and when you arrive at your destination, your clothes will be wrinkle-free and ready to wear.
 There’s no guarantee that there will be space on board to hang your traditional suit carrier, which is why it’s best to pack your suit in an innovative Henty travel garment bag.